Nikon D850 vs Sony A7R III

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7R III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Sony A7R III Manual.
+Further information on the features and operation of the D850 and A7R III can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Sony A7R III Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D850 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.